 This program offers an optional internship program or a study abroad experience to Panama to infuse international aspect of logistics and system design into the curriculum.
 The purpose of the internship experience is to gain working knowledge about the daily roles and responsibilities of administrators and managers in a Logistics and Systems Engineering occupation; develop the management and leadership skills to promote a productive working environment in Logistics and Systems Engineering occupations; and promote the student’s personal and career development through interaction with the supervisor and members of the organization or company.

 In the Midwest, the demand for employees with a master’s degree in Logistics System Engineering (LSE) rose 50% in the last decade, based on a market research study conducted by EAB Global, Inc. Nationally, there was an even greater increase in demand for LSE master’s degree holding students by employers.
 The average advertised annual salary for LSE degree-holding employees is $102,000.

 - This program is a Joint program between the BGSU College of Technology Architecture and Applied Engineering and the College of Business.
 It is one of the very few programs in the nation that blends engineering skills with business skills.

 - Highly demanding and highly compensated soft-skilled based engineering program

 Our faculty is made up of recognized leaders in their respective fields, providing highly personalized attention within a learner-centered environment.
 This strong mentoring community strikes just the right balance of the most current, relevant theory with hands-on, practical knowledge that prepares our graduates to succeed in a rapidly evolving, global environment.
 The graduates from this program will be well versed in designing, managing, and making business decisions related to the real world complex systems.

-Upon completion of the Master's degree, students in Environmental Science are expected to be able to:
+Upon completion of the Master's degree, students in Logistics Systems Engineering are expected to be able to:

 - Perform planning and strategic decision-making effectively in the field of logistics and systems engineering.